lsms-worldbank/adodown/src/mdhlp/ad_setup.md

 # Feedback, bug reports and contributions

+Read more about the commands in this package on the [GitHub repository](https://github.com/lsms-worldbank/adodown) for the `adodown` package.

-Please use the [issues feature](https://github.com/lsms-worldbank/adodown/issues) on the GitHub repository for the `adodown` package to communicate any feedback, report bugs, or to make feature requests.
+Please use the [issues feature](https://github.com/lsms-worldbank/adodown/issues) e to communicate any feedback, report bugs, or to make feature requests.

+PRs with suggestions for improvements are also greatly appreciated.

 # Authors

-* Author: John Doe
-* Support: jdoe@worldbank.org
+LSMS Team, The World Bank lsms@worldbank.org